cambridge-cares/TheWorldAvatar/Agents/OSMAgent/README.md

 ## 2. Prerequisites
 ### 2.1.
 OntoBuiltEnvironment Classification
 In the [resource folder](osmagent/src/main/resources/), there are two CSV files that govern the classification of OSM usage and DLM land use to OntoBuiltEnvironment concepts:
-- `osm_tags.csv` contains the OSM tags and the corresponding OntoBuiltEnvironment classification.
+- `osm_tags.csv` contains the [OSM tags](https://wiki.openstreetmap.org/wiki/Map_features) and the corresponding OntoBuiltEnvironment classification.
-- `dlm_landuse.csv` contains the DLM tags and the corresponding OntoBuiltEnvironment classification.
+- `dlm_landuse.csv` contains the Digitales Landschaftsmodell (DLM) tags and the corresponding OntoBuiltEnvironment classification.

 ### 2.2.
 Stack Set Up
 The agent has been implemented to work in the stack.
 Follow the instructions in the [stack-manager]'s README to set up the stack.